Knowledge Hub

 10. The correct address for a response

-What if sending a Letter Before Action doesn’t prompt payment?
+What if sending a Letter Before Action does not result in a payment?

-If taking the above steps does not lead to your invoice being paid and if it remains the case that no dispute is raised in relation to it, then you are free to issue court proceedings by way of serving the other party with a claim to recover the debt via this method.
-If no acknowledgement of service or defence is entered, then ultimately it is possible to obtain judgment in default and then proceed with enforcement options.
-(You can read more about the main methods of enforcing a money judgment in our article on the topic here.)
+If taking the above steps doesn’t lead to your invoice being paid and if it remains the case that no dispute is raised, then you’re free to issue court proceedings by way of serving the other party with a claim to recover the debt via this method.
+If no acknowledgement of service or defence is entered, then it’s possible to obtain judgment in default and then move forward with enforcement options.

 What about using the insolvency process?